Apokrbk/ApplesForBoar/README.md

 # BallGame
-Simple 2D ball shooting game
+2D ball shooting game where a player has to throw an apple so that the boar could eat it.